 Step 1: Identify regulated trees on your property

-Before beginning your project, make note of any trees on or near your worksite, and determine whether they are regulated.
+Before beginning your project, note any trees on or near your worksite and determine whether they are regulated.
 Protected and Heritage Trees are regulated on residential property.

 How to Measure a Tree